-The University of California Sexual Violence and Sexual Harassment Policy ⇒ (https://policy.ucop.edu/doc/4000385/SVSH) governs the handling of incidents of sexual harassment and sexual violence involving members of our university community that occur on or off-campus.
+The University of California Sexual Violence and Sexual Harassment Policy governs the handling of incidents of sexual harassment and sexual violence on campus.
 It defines relevant terms such as forms of sexual harassment, sexual violence, and consent; outlines prohibited behaviors; and describes the University's policies and procedures for responding to and resolving reports of sexual harassment and sexual violence.